iMiebaka/my-portfolio/README.md

 - <a href="https://www.flaticon.com/free-icons/facebook" title="facebook icons">Facebook icons created by riajulislam - Flaticon</a>
 - <a href="https://www.flaticon.com/free-icons/social" title="social icons">Social icons created by riajulislam - Flaticon</a>
 - <a href="https://www.blobmaker.app/" title="HTML Shape SVG">Blob Maker</a>
-- <a href="https://www.behance.net/gallery/139668309/Portfolio-Website-Design">Inspired By - Multiple Owner <a/>
+- <a href="https://www.behance.net/gallery/139668309/Portfolio-Website-Design">Inspired By - Multiple Owners <a/>
 - Hat tip to anyone whose code was used